 - Rhode Island chose to establish a state-based Marketplace under the Affordable Care Act.
 See Health Insurance Marketplaces Under the ACA.

-- Same-sex marriage is legal in Rhode Island.
+- Same-sex marriage is legal nationwide.
+Rhode Island also recognizes out-of-state civil unions.
 See Same-Sex Partner Benefits.

 - Group health plans in Rhode Island must include coverage for certain maternity and dependent coverage.
 See Maternity and Dependent Coverage.